The Toolkit provides three ratings:

 1. An impact rating

-This describes whether, on average, the approach has had a low, medium, high or harmful impact.
+This describes whether, on average, the approach has had no effect, or a low, medium, high or harmful impact.

 2. An evidence rating